johannschopplich/nuxt-kql/docs/guide/getting-started.md

   modules: ['nuxt-kql'],

   kql: {
-    // Enable token-based authentication for the kirby-headless-starter,
+    // Enable token-based authentication for the `kirby-headless-starter`,
     // which includes a custom KQL endpoint `api/kql`
-    auth: 'bearer',
+    auth: 'bearer'
-  },
+  }
 })
 ```

 `nuxt-kql` automatically reads your environment variables.
 Set the following environment variables in your project's `.env` file:

 ```
-# Origin of your Kirby instance (without any path)
+# Base URL of your Kirby instance (without a path)
 KIRBY_BASE_URL=https://kirby.example.com
 KIRBY_API_TOKEN=your-token
 ```